rickwassing/cicada-develop/docs/overview-method.rst

 Sleep Window Events
 ^^^^^^^^^^^^^^^^^^^

 An important part of analysing the Dataset is to define Sleep Window Events.
-They can be :ref:`created manually <overview-interface-create-events>`, imported from a :ref:`sleep diary <index-top>`, or finally, we can define Sleep Window Events by using an algorithm.
+They can be created manually, imported from a sleep diary, or we can define Sleep Window Events by using an algorithm.

 **To manually create Sleep Window Events,**